Welcome to Watling Street Primary School. Please use the 'Safeguarding Advice' button to see how we keep our children safe.

 PE

 This term we have some new challenges for inside and outside PE lessons.
+We will be working on our swimming skills to ensure we can keep ourselves safe in water.
 Our units of learning are: Imove where we will be developing our coordination, agility & fitness.
 Invasion games: we will learn the skills and develop an understanding of the rules of Tag Rugby.
 During the second part of the half term we will complete the unit: ipractise where we will be developing our coordination/manipulation, strength & balance.
 As well as completing a gymnastics & dance unit.

 Online Safety